he2a/av-dl/README.md

 # Number of retry attempts.
 attempt=3

 # Force default choice of download.
-Set to 'audio' for audio / 'video' for video / blank for manual choice.
+Set 'audio' for audio / 'video' for video / blank for manual choice.
 defchoice=

 # Set true to embed cover for audio download.